cockpit-project/cockpit/HACKING.md

 cockpit-devel@lists.fedoraproject.org before you invest too much time and energy.

+Feature changes should have a video and/or screenshots that show the change.
+This video should be uploaded to Youtube or another service that allows video embedding.
+Use a command like this to record a video including the browser frame:

+    $ recordmydesktop -x 1 -y 200 --width 1024 --height 576 \
+        --fps 24 --freq 44100 --v_bitrate 2000000

 ## Debug logging of Cockpit processes

 All messages from the various cockpit processes go to the journal and can